Our favourite places to stay on this sleepy Cebu island.

 Just a few minutes outside the Walled City, Manila City Hall is another old structure that sits right in the heart of Manila.
 Many employees recount that the building is home to many spectral figures and that certain areas experience sudden temperature drops.
 Needless to say, not a lot of the workers stay in for long once office hours are done.

 As for the Manila Post Office, a lot of guards on night patrol in the building dread looking inside its rooms.
 Reports of objects being knocked over and areas where breathing is constricting seem common inside the post office.
-Some ghosts can be violent as well, even taking a penchant for slapping people behind their heads.
+Reports of unusual occurrences, such as unexplained noises or objects moving on their own, have been shared by some night-shift staff.

 Also read: Dark Tourism in the Philippines: What Is It, And Is It Ethical?